-The Registrar's Office will record "W" (Withdrawal) notations on students' transcripts for courses from which students withdraw after the "drop" deadline (the end of the second week of the term).
-The Registrar's Office will record "WF" (Withdrew Failing) grades or "NC" (No Credit) for non-letter-graded courses for courses from which students do not withdraw by the deadlines stated above and which are not completed or approved for incomplete grades.
+The Registrar's Office will record "W" (Withdrawal) notations on students' transcripts for courses from which students withdraw after the "drop" deadline (the end of the second week of the term) until the end of instruction..
+The Registrar's Office will record "WF" (Withdrew Failing) grades for courses from which students do not withdraw by the deadlines stated above and which are not completed or approved for incomplete grades.
 "WF" grades count as "F" grades in GPA calculations.
-"NC" grades do not affect GPA calculations.